 Dr. Susanta Paikaray is a Paediatric Hemeto Oncologist at HCG Panda Cancer Hospital, Cuttack.
-His interests lie in the area of Breast Cancer and Hematological malignancies.
+His interests lie in the area of breast cancer and Hematological malignancies.
 He has more than 15 years of experience in this field.

 Haematology malignancies and its treatments:

-For a common man, Cancer is divided into two groups- Liquid malignancy (Haemoglobin malignancy) and Solid malignancy which belongs to different parts of the body like Oral Cancer, Breast Cancer, Liver Cancer, and Lung Cancer.
+For a common man, cancer is divided into two groups- Liquid malignancy (Haemoglobin malignancy) and Solid malignancy which belongs to different parts of the body like Oral Cancer, Breast Cancer, Liver Cancer, and Lung Cancer.
 Liquid malignancy (Haemoglobin malignancy) is known as the body fluid cancer (originates from the blood cells).
 This classification includes various types of leukemias- Acute Lymphocytic Leukemia (ALL), Chronic Lymphocytic Leukemia (CLL), Acute Myeloid Leukemia (AML), Chronic Myeloid Leukemia(CML), Myeloma, and Lymphoma (Hodgkin’s and non-Hodgkin’s (NHL).

-Dr.Paikaray also suggested that in India and in Australia, the cord blood of the baby could be stored for future use: just in case, the baby’s blood group is matched and is diagnosed with Acute malignancy.
+Dr.Paikaray also suggests that in India and in Australia, the cord blood of the baby could be stored for future use: just in case, the baby’s blood group is matched and is diagnosed with acute malignancy.
 Autologous transplant includes taking the blood sample, collecting the stem cell and transfusing it into the patient.
 The bone marrow transplant is now known as stem cell transplant.
 Allogeneic transplant occurs from a different person.

 Breast Cancer, Side-Effects and its Symptoms

 Dr.Paikaray urges women to self-assess themselves; especially rural villages.
-Most of the rural women get scared of their lump in the breasts.
+Most of the rural women get anxious of their lump in the breasts.
 In case of discharge or swelling women should immediately consult the doctor.

-Colorectal Cancer and its treatments:
+Colorectal Cancer and its treatments

-Dr.Paikaray had written an article on Colorectal Cancer 2 years ago.
+Dr.Paikaray had written an article on Colorectal cancer 2 years ago.

 Misconceptions about Cancer